liek51/civet/docs/civet_XML.md

 it has not been altered since the pipeline was initially validated.
 This does not need to be specified for the command program names; they are automatically added to the list.
-However, for java jar files, etc., that aren’t the initial word in a command, we can check them this way.
+However, for java jar files, etc., that aren't the initial word in a command, we can check them this way.
 The tag has two forms:

     <validate>filepath</validate>